Christ Women (CLCW)

 Christ Lutheran Church Women (sometimes referred to as CLCW) is the Committee that represents all confirmed women of our church.
 This group is designed to encourage the women of the congregation to grow in faith, support one another, engage in ministry and action and to promote healing and wholeness in the church and the world.

-We organize and run the annual Trash & Treasure sale - usually the first or second Saturday in May.
-Everyone is welcome to work on the sale . . . works begins about three weeks before . . . and includes plenty of fun and food to keep you happy.
+We organize and run the annual Trash & Treasure Sale - usually the first Saturday in May.
+Everyone is welcome to work on the sale.
+Work begins about three weeks before and includes plenty of fun and food to keep you happy.
 You can decide where you want to work and when.
-We also donate our unsold items to a variety of charities.
-These include: The Breast Cancer Center, ,..
-We also provided monetary donations to ELCA Hunger & Disaster Appeals, Family Promise,, Lutheran World Relief, The Center for Food Action, and Young Adults in Global Mission, support mission work.
-Suggestions as to where to donate money are welcome from members of the church.
-Some of the money is spent at church, to help with key capital projects and programs.
+We donate our unsold items and clothing to a variety of charities.
+We provide monetary donations to many charities- both local and worldwide.
+These include: ELCA Hunger & Disaster Appeals, Tri-Boro Food Pantry, school kits for needy children, The Center for Food Action, ELCA Good gifts and Meals on Wheels .
+Suggestions as to where to donate money are welcome from female members of the church.
+Some of the money is spent at church, helping with key capital projects and programs.

-Helping Hands kits and School kits are packed up and sent to Church World Services, along with a monetary donation to purchase goats and chickens and to fund schooling for some girls and inoculations for many children.
+The school kits are packed up and sent to Church World Services.
+Monetary donations are sent to purchase goats and chickens and to fund schooling for some girls and health care for many children (through the Good Gifts programs).